Master of science (2 year) 2 years

 - develop skills to contribute to new thinking and innovation processes

-There are good opportunities for students to take selected required and elective courses in their study plan abroad, within the timeframe of the study program.
-The study advisor can approve the plan to integrate study abroad.
+There are good opportunities for you to take selected required and elective courses in your study plan abroad, within the timeframe of the study program.
+The student advisor can approve the plan to integrate studies abroad.
 NMBU has exchange agreements with many universities, for example in Canada, USA, Germany, Great Britain, New Zealand, Australia, Spain, Philippines and Chile.
-(For more information about exchange agreements contact the study adviser at the faculty.)
+(For more information about exchange agreements contact the student advisor at the faculty.)

 Higher Education Entrance Qualification and a completed bachelor's degree comparable to a Norwegian bachelor's degree in physics, electrical engineering or similar.
 There is a minimum mark requirement of C for admission.

 Applicants must demonstrate English language ability in accordance with the NMBU regulations for programmes taught in English.
 You can find general information on admission for international students to NMBU here.

 A motivation letter is mandatory for the admission process and must follow your application.